substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/basic-setup.md

 FRAME dependencies.

 :::note Congratulations!
- You've completed the first part of this workshop.
+ You've completed the first part of this series.
 At this stage, you've learnt the various patterns for:

-- customizing the Substrate node template and including a custom pallet
+- Customizing the Substrate node template and including a custom pallet.
-- building a Substrate chain and checking that a target pallet compiles
+- Building a Substrate chain and checking that a target pallet compiles.
-- declaring and using a `u64` storage item
+- Declaring and using a `u64` storage item.
 :::

 ## Next steps